google-deepmind/torax/README.md

 Once complete, the time history of a simulation state and derived quantities is written to `state_history.h5`.
 The output path is written to stdout

 To take advantage of the in-memory (non-persistent) cache, the process does not end upon simulation termination.
-It is possible to modify the config and rerun the simulation.
+It is possible to modify the config, toggle the `log_progress` and `plot_progress` flags, and rerun the simulation.
 Only the following modifications will then trigger a recompilation:

 - Grid resolution
 - Evolved variables (equations being solved)